Bira/octopus-carnival/_drafts/wir-neverwinter-other-factions-3.md

 of the duergar to outsiders is "kill or enslave on sight": they're not here to do diplomacy.

-There is one tiny exception here: a duergar named Nimor Ironvoice found a tunnel leading from Gauntlgrym to the surface.
+There is one notable exception here: a duergar named Nimor Ironvoice found a tunnel leading from Gauntlgrym to the surface.
 He disguised himself, explored a bit, and found out about the Ashmadai.
 Now he has a profitable side gig smuggling small quantities of hellthorn up the well and selling it to the cult.
 He knows Kholzourl would punish him if he found out, and soon he will have to decide between severing his ties to the surface or turning against his fellow duergar.
 He's hoping an infernal sign will tell him the way.
 And as we saw earlier Mordai Vell is also interested in finding out where he gets all that hellthorn from.